Specifications that use this resource:

 - take the AS exam and finish there

-- take the AS exam and continue to the A-level
+- take the AS exam and continue to A-level

 - continue through to A-level without taking the AS exam.

 The A-level exams cover topics from both years.
-Some of the questions will be at AS standard, some will be at full A-level standard.
+Some of these questions will be at AS standard, some will be at full A-level standard.

-- make links between content from different topics in the AS (for example, using an idea from mechanics in a question on electricity)
+- make links between content from different topics in the AS (for example, using an idea about biological molecules in a question on cells)

-- ask students to make links between the AS content and the full A-level content (for example, using information about radioactive decay in a question on particle physics)
+- ask students to make links between the AS content and the full A-level content (for example, using information about variation in a question on gene expression)

-- use mathematical skills developed in topics 6-8 (for example, using the idea of exponential changes in a question on waves)
+- use mathematical skills developed in topics 5-8 (for example, using understanding of the chi squared test in a question on variation)

 Our comprehensive support package will help you through these changes.